-It continues to be our aim to offer a minimum of 14 nights respite to families on our roll each year, this equates to having 14 bedrooms available.
-The national shortage of nurses and care workers has meant that we can currently only offer 6/7 rooms.
+It continues to be our aim to offer a minimum of 14 nights respite to families on our roll this equates to having 14 beds available.
+The shortage of available carers means that we can only open 7/8 rooms.